slackapi/deno-slack-sdk/docs/functions-view-handlers.md

 };
 ```

-#### Opening a View from a Block Action Handler
+#### Opening a view from a block action handler

 If [Block Kit Action Handlers][action-handlers] is a foreign concept to you, we
 recommend first checking out [its documentation][action-handlers] before venturing
 deeper into this section.

-Similarly to opening a view from a Function, doing so from a
+Similarly to opening a view from a function, doing so from a
 [Block Action Handler][action-handlers] is straightforward though slightly
 different.
 It is important to remember that `trigger_id`s represent a unique
 user interaction with a particular interactive component within Slack's UI.
 As such, when responding to a Block Kit Action interactive component, we don't
-want to use your Function's `inputs` to retrieve the `interactivity_pointer`,
+want to use your function's `inputs` to retrieve the `interactivity_pointer`,
 as we did in the previous section, but rather, we want to retrieve a `trigger_id`
 that is unique to the Block Kit interactive component.